TMaher13/Cache-Simulator/README.md

 ## Compiler and OS environment

-My project was build on a Windows machine with the Microsoft C++ Compiler (MSVC).
+My project was built on a Windows machine with the Microsoft C++ Compiler (MSVC).

 ## Compile and Run Instructions